Skip to content

 A host requires at least one bound egress IP to start.

-After the host is created, an egress IP is bound, and the task shows the container is ready, copy access info from the host detail page in the admin UI.
+After the host is created and the task shows the container is ready, copy the connection command from the host detail page in the admin dashboard.

 bash